-Although the custom of putting up a Christmas tree has become very popular, the real Mexican tradition consists of setting up a nativity scene.
+Although the custom of putting up a Christmas tree has become very popular, the real Mexican Christmas tradition consists of setting up a nativity scene.

 Christmas Eve, or Noche Buena as it is called in Mexico, is celebrated on December 24.
-This is an essentially family day, which begins with the last posada and ends with a delicious, sumptuous dinner.
+This is an essential family day, which begins with the last posada and ends with a delicious, sumptuous dinner.
 At midnight there are masses that are called Misa de Gallo.
 After dinner adults exchange presents.

 On December 25, children wake up early, to find under the tree the gifts they asked Santa Claus for.